 To begin, all property (animal, mineral, material or vegetable) of the decedent becomes property of the Estate, once the deceased passes away.
 Now, assuming that you’re an Executor that made a mistake in disposing of property, be that mistake ethical, procedural, legal, etc., there is a risk that the Estate could wind up not settling in a timely fashion while the Executor’s mistake is investigated.
 Can’t you see Great Aunt Edna protesting the disposition of Uncle Charles’ cat at the animal shelter – and Estate proceedings grinding to a halt while this gets discussed?
 Or worse?
 Long story short, no one wants that.
 Probate is expensive.

-So, here’s what you do when you have an estate on your hands with a pet that hasn’t been provided for adequately, or at all, and you’re dealing with the Estate.
+So, here’s what you do when you have an estate on your hands with a pet that hasn’t been provided for adequately, or at all.
+You’re dealing with the Estate.

 You either adopt the animal yourself or you find a private rescue that has their act together.